Koala Center for Sleep & TMJ Disorders Brewster

 “We call it Koala because Koalas are known for sleeping really well, and sometimes they sleep so well they fall out of the trees,” quipped Ern.

 The Koala Center for Sleep and TMJ Disorders is located at 2435 Route 6, Brewster.
-For more information, call 845-377-2025 or visit koalasleepcenters.com/locations-brewster-ny.
+For more information, call 845-377-2025 or visit www.koalasleepcenters.com/locations-brewster-ny.